SHAIMA-HAQUE/SHAIMA-HAQUE/README.md

 <h3>Glad to see you here!</h3>

 <p>I am a first year student pursuing B.Tech in Computer Science and Engineering.
 I enjoy learning new things and implementing them as I go.
 Besides Computer Science , I love Mathematics.
 I am also interested in Machine Learning.
-I am a member and ambassador for WomenTechmakers.
-I am also a MNE at Cheggs for Computer Science. </p>
+I am a member and ambassador for WomenTechmakers.  </p>

 <h3>Some Fun Facts About me:</h3>
 <ul>